waniessante/OOP-Week01-Lab/README.md

-# Week 01 - Object Oriented Programming Lab
+# Week 1 OOP Lab Assignment

-**University of Karachi**
-**Department of Computer Science**

 ## Student Information

-- **Student Name:** Wania Batool
+- **Name:** Wania Batool
-- **Seat Number:** B25110006171
+- **Seat No:** B25110006171
 - **Section:** A
 - **Course:** Object Oriented Programming (OOP)
-- **Lab:** Week 01
+- **Department:** Computer Science
+- **University:** University of Karachi

 ---

-# Overview
+## About this Repository

-This repository contains the solutions for the Week 01 Object Oriented Programming laboratory assignment.
+This repository contains my Week 1 OOP lab assignment.

-The assignment focuses on understanding the basic concepts of Object-Oriented Programming by designing and implementing classes, creating objects, adding attributes and methods, and representing the classes using UML diagrams.
+The purpose of this lab was to understand the basic concepts of Object-Oriented Programming by creating classes, objects, attributes, methods, constructors, and UML diagrams.

+The assignment contains two Java programs:

+- Car Demo
+- Calculator Demo

 ---

-# Repository Structure
+## Folder Structure

 ```
-week01_WaniaBatool_B25110006171
+Week01
 │
 ├── CarDemo
 │   ├── Car.java